mrunalpatill/Mrunalpatill/README.md

 ## About Me

 1. 🔍  Hi, I'm Mrunal Patil.
-2. 🧪  Manual QA Engineer with 1.5 years of experience
+2. 🧪  anual QA Engineer with industry level experience around 1.5 yrs and counting.
 3. 🔧  Expertise in functional, usability, regression, and user acceptance testing
 4. 🐞  Skilled in defect identification, isolation, and reporting
 5. 💡  Enthusiastic about continuous learning and improving QA processes
-6. 👩🏻‍💻  Currently working QA at [Brainstorm Force ](https://brainstormforce.com/)
+6. 👩🏻‍💻  Currently working as a QA at [Brainstorm Force ](https://brainstormforce.com/)
 7. ⚔️   Also, I'm on a mission to uncover every hidden bug and ensure seamless user experiences.

 ## My QA Philosophy